-|Completion of Masters or PhD||Completion of Masters or PhD|
+|Completion of Master's or PhD|

 |Prerequisite Courses||Two full-course equivalents (FCEs) in life sciences and one FCE in a social science, humanities or language||Two FCEs in life sciences and one FCE in a social science, humanities or language|

-|Minimum Undergraduate OMSAS GPA Requirement||3.6||
+|Minimum Undergraduate OMSAS GPA Requirement||3.6||3.0|

 |Academic Explanations Essay||Optional||Optional|